GoldJns/camunda-nextgen/README.md

 ## Service Development

-Each backend service is a Spring Boot application.
-You can run them independently for development and debugging using the following command inside each service directory:
+You can run the services  for development and debugging using the following command:

 ```bash
 ./mvnw spring-boot:run